comwt/pm/README.md

 It should be easy to say "here's my install dir and here's some dependencies;
 please make a package"

-## The Solution - FPM
+## The Solution - PM

-I want a simple way to create packages without all the bullshit.
+We want a simple way to create packages without all the bologna.
 In my own infrastructure, I have no interest in Debian policy and RedHat packaging guidelines - I have interest in my group's own style culture and have a very strong interest in getting work done.

-(This is not to say that you can't create packages with FPM that obey Debian or RedHat policies, you can and should if that is what you desire)
+(This is not to say that you can't create packages with PM that obey Debian or RedHat policies, you can and should if that is what you desire)

-The goal of FPM is to be able to easily build platform-native packages.
+The goal of PM is to be able to easily build platform-native packages.

 * Creating packages easily (deb, rpm, etc)
 * Tweaking existing packages (removing files, changing metadata/dependencies)